 There will be an information session for the Rehabilitation Counseling program on November 10, 2017 in the Ball State Student Center, Room SC 308 from 12:30-2:00p.m.
 If you would like to find out more about this program, please register HERE

-Accredited by the Council on Rehabilitation Education (CORE), the rehabilitation counseling concentration will prepare you for a career in the rapidly growing field of rehabilitation counseling.
+Accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP), the rehabilitation counseling concentration will prepare you for a career in the rapidly growing field of rehabilitation counseling.
 This program is designed to prepare you for certification as a rehabilitation counselor.

-The Rehabilitation Counseling concentration is the only master's level Council on Rehabilitation Education (CORE) accredited rehabilitation counseling program in Indiana.
+The Rehabilitation Counseling concentration is the only master's level Council for Accreditation of Counseling & Related Educational Programs (CACREP) accredited rehabilitation counseling program in Indiana.

 In the program, you will learn ways to enhance psychosocial functioning, foster independent living skills, and improve employment opportunities for people with a wide range of disabilities and chronic health conditions.
 You will also take part in a required internship in a rehabilitation setting under the supervision of a certified rehabilitation counselor.
 Information pertaining to Program Outcomes can be found here.

 The program requires you to earn a minimum of 48 credit hours from courses in counseling and educational psychology.
 If you complete the 48-hour program you will be eligible for certification as a rehabilitation counselor.
 Students may choose to complete additional courses in order to be eligible for licensing as a mental health counselor in the state of Indiana.

 The National Rehabilitation Association (NRA) is the site to find membership information, legal and advocacy information, and career resources.
 The American Counseling Association (ACA) is the site to find membership information, resources for counselors and students, and recent publications.